marigitkh/llm-self-refinement-eval/README.md

 This codebase was developed as a part of Bachelor’s capstone project in Data Science at American University of Armenia.

-The project **evaluates** the self-refinement abilities of large language models (LLMs) by 3 steps:
+The project **evaluates** the self-refinement abilities of large language models (LLMs) by applying 3 steps of self-refinment method (with external data used during step 2) on arithmetic benchmark and evaluating the performance of the LLMs during step 3 - post-hint inference:

 ![LLM Self-Refinement Pipeline](paper/figures/llm_self_refinement_pipeline.drawio.png)

-As a result, the proportion of the questions which were answered correctly after hint injection is calculated.

 ## Project Structure